The Irish property market has been a topic of much discussion and speculation, especially as we

 albeit at a slower pace than in previous years.
 According to the MyHome.ie Q2 2024 Property

-the national average asking price for homes has increased by 2.4% year-on-year, bringing the
+Report, the national average asking price for homes has increased by 2.4% year-on-year, bringing the

 average price to €320,000.
 While this marks a deceleration from the double-digit growth rates seen